DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

         * addes authentication mechanisms to PBX
         * must be properly configured/installed with monitoring and auditing
   * [**Voice over Internet Protocol (VoIP)**](https://en.wikipedia.org/wiki/Voice_over_IP)
-    * tunnelling mechanism that encapsulates audio, video, and other data into IP packets in order to support voice calls and multimedia collaboration
+    * tunneling mechanism that encapsulates audio, video, and other data into IP packets in order to support voice calls and multimedia collaboration
     * has become a popular and inexpensive telephony solution for organizations and individuals worldwide
     * has the potential to replace or supplant [_public switched telephone network (PSTN)_](https://en.wikipedia.org/wiki/Public_switched_telephone_network) services due to it being less expensive and wider options of features available
     * can be used as direct telephone replacement on networks as well as mobile devices